natespencer28/Azure-labs/README.md

 In this lab I learned more about Subscriptions/Management Groups.
 I learned that Subscriptions are used as silos to differentiate spending.
 Management groups are used as containers to organize those subscriptions and subsequent resource groups/resources.
 <img width="562" alt="image" src="https://github.com/user-attachments/assets/246b6d70-b0e8-4f55-bf56-fa8eb1e9458f" />

-I also created custom RBAC role and assigned it to my IT Lab Admins group inside my Management Group.
+I also created custom RBAC role and assigned it to my IT Lab Admins group.
 <img width="856" alt="image" src="https://github.com/user-attachments/assets/e0bfe5d8-b325-4192-bddc-b7169004b6b5" />